ivank/laminar/README.md

 import { openApiTyped } from './__generated__/api';

 /**
- * A simple function to get some data out of a data store */ const findUser = (id: string) => ({ id, name: 'John' });
+ * A simple function to get some data out of a data store, think databases and the like.
+ * Though for bravity it just returns a static js object.
+ */
+const findUser = (id: string) => ({ id, name: 'John' });